uwcartlab/webmapping/Chapter5/readme.md

 ### II.
 Finding Thematic Data

-In Week 3, we discussed how to format GeoJSON data, which we also use for your Leaflet assignment.
+In Chapter 4, we discussed how to format GeoJSON data, which we also use for your Leaflet assignment.
 However, first you need to _find_ spatiotemporal data on a topic that interests you.

 Finding data can be one of the most difficult and time-consuming tasks of any mapping project.
 Below are some useful resources for finding data.
 This list is not meant to be exhaustive; many governments, agencies, and non-government organizations maintain their own websites for data access that are not included below.

 *   [**The Robinson Map and Data Library**](https://geography.wisc.edu/maplibrary/) at UW-Madison stores over a terabyte of data related to Wisconsin and provides links to many more data sources under its "Collections" menu.
 As a student of UW-Madison, you can also access staff assistance to help you find what you are looking for.
 Use the library's [data request form](https://geography.wisc.edu/maplibrary/gis-data-request-form/) to get assistance.
-Map Librarian Jaime Martindale provides consultation on data sources, so stop by the library if you are stuck this week on a viable dataset.
+Map Librarian Jaime Martindale provides consultation on data sources, so stop by the library if you are stuck this chapter on a viable dataset.

 *   [**Data.gov**](http://www.data.gov/) is a clearinghouse of data sources for data produced by U.S. Government agencies.
 It has a user-friendly interface with powerful search tools.